breggles/emailio/README.md

 ## Application Insights

-For every email sent, logs an `email-sent` custom event to AppInsights, with the `email-hash`, `campaign` and `subject` as a custom dimensions.
-The `email-hash` is a SHA256 hash of the email address and a salt.
+For every email sent, logs an `email-sent` custom event to AppInsights, with the `campaign`, `subject`, and the hash of the `email_address` as a custom dimensions.

 ## Cosmos DB